Architecture-Induced Recoverability Bias in Differentiable Symbolic Regression: Results

+compares signal strength on the two variable leaves, and the branch-wise ratio $\rho_{LR}(t) = \|\nabla_{\theta_{\text{left}}} \mathcal{L}_t\| \,/\, \|\nabla_{\theta_{\text{right}}} \mathcal{L}_t\|$ compares signal on the two children of an internal node.
+Both are measured at iteration~1000 across 10 seeds and reported jointly in Table~\ref{tab:gradients}.
+Gradient measurements are reported for the two most extreme Eq.\,6 targets per operator (100\% and 0\%); the intermediate targets (T4, T8) are omitted because their mixed recovery depending on leaf assignment makes the association ambiguous.
+For Eq.\,6 under EML, $\rho_{xy}$ tracks the two extreme outcomes: $\rho_{xy} < 1$ appears on the 100\% target, while $\rho_{xy} > 1$ appears on the 0\% target.
+Under SML the correspondence is more nuanced (EML LR: $0.67 \to 100\%$; SML LR: $1.78 \to 0\%$; SML RL: $1.19 \to 100\%$): the relevant variable depends on the operator--shape combination, not a universal threshold.
+V16 tolerates a $2.3\times$ imbalance on a 99.6\% target, suggesting its symmetric leaf-routing provides alternative pathways that compensate for ratio skew.

-The gradient trajectory during training (Figure~\ref{fig:gradient}) reveals the mechanism more clearly.
-On the 100\% EML target the ratio undergoes a brief reversal, from 1.45 at iteration~100 to 0.14 at iteration~500, then settling at 0.67 by iteration~1000; this temporary window in which $y$ dominates correlates with convergence to the correct formula.
-On the 0\% target the ratio remains above 1.15 at every measured iteration, and $y$ never receives sufficient gradient signal.
-These measurements establish a gradient-level correlate of the architecture--target interaction; the question of causation is addressed in Section~\ref{sec:limitations}.
+The gradient trajectory (Fig.~\ref{fig:gradient}) shows the pattern more clearly.
+On the 100\% EML target $\rho_{xy}$ briefly reverses, falling from $1.45$ at iteration~100 to $0.14$ at iteration~500 before settling at $0.67$ by iteration~1000, and this $y$-dominated window correlates with convergence.
+On the 0\% target $\rho_{xy}$ stays above $1.14$ throughout.
+The trajectory provides a gradient-level correlate of the architecture--target interaction.
+Whether this gradient-level correlate is causal or consequential is left to Section~\ref{sec:limitations}.

+Across the measured configurations, recovery aligns more with the distribution of gradient signal during training than with any fixed threshold on $\rho_{xy}$.
+V16 recovers when $\rho_{xy}$ sits near unity, indicating balanced access to both leaves.
+Eq.\,6 fails on RL/EML where $\rho_{xy}$ stays at $1.58$, indicating $y$ starvation.
+The same architecture recovers on LR/EML where $\rho_{xy}$ briefly dips to $0.14$, well below unity, opening a window in which $y$ can compete.
+An operator swap that flips the gradient asymmetry flips $\rho_{xy}$ and the recovered shape together.
+Balanced trees fit the same picture.
+Their branch-wise ratio sits at $\rho_{LR} \approx 2$--$3$ (Table~\ref{tab:gradients}), several-fold weaker than the $10$--$17\times$ asymmetry seen on recovered chains, so neither branch receives the concentrated signal that chain recovery needs.
+Both SML balanced variants stay left-biased regardless of $x \leftrightarrow y$ swap, pointing to a structural rather than target-driven origin in the operator's left amplification.
+These patterns remain a measurable correlate, not a proven causal mechanism (Section~\ref{sec:limitations}).